 service ssh status

-In this simple manner, we are using service management in Linux but what actually happens and how it actually works in the background.
+In this simple manner, we are using service management in Linux but what actually happens, and how does it actually work in the background.

 What is init.d?

-All these service works on several scripts and these scripts are stored in /etc/init.d location, this init.d is deamon which is the first process of the Linux system.
-Then other processes, services, daemons, and threats are started by init.
+All these service works on several scripts and these scripts are stored in /etc/init.d location, this init.d is a daemon which is the first process of the Linux system.
+Then other processes, services, daemons, and threads are started by init.
 So init.d is a configuration database for the init process.
-Now let’s check some daemon scripts by printing some processes, a daemon script holds functions like start, stop, status and restart.
+Now let’s check some daemon scripts by printing some processes, a daemon script holds functions like start, stop, status, and restart.
 Let’s check ssh as an example.

-Now to you know about daemon script lets also check what is inside of init.d directory, to do this we will simply list out all the fines inside the location
+Now to you know about the daemon script let’s also check what is inside of init.d directory, to do this we will simply list out all the fines inside the location

 How to Use init.d in Service Management?